City of David National Park

 Essential information

-Last entry to the water system (Shiloah Tunnel): two and a half hours before closing
+• Last entry to the water system (Shiloah Tunnel): hour and half before closing

 Public transportation to the City of David